What is a dark empath?

+According to mental health professionals, the dark empath might be more emotionally hazardous to folks than those with other dark triad personality types.
 "A dark empath may actually be more dangerous than a more cold and unfeeling dark triad type, because the so-called dark empath can draw you in closer—and do more harm as a result," says Ramani Durvasula, PhD, clinical psychologist and author of "Don't You Know Who I Am?": How To Stay Sane in an Era of Narcissism, Entitlement, and Incivility.
 "The closer you are to someone, the more you can hurt them."

 "The way the term is being used in the 'dark empath' variant is as manipulation," Dr. Durvasula says.
 "It's giving a surgical, almost razor-precision focus on another person to understand what makes them tick with the goal of almost mining data that could be used to the advantage of the dark empath."
-Mirrored empathy can put the other person at ease, and they "may relax and became putty in the hands" of the dark empath.
+Mirrored empathy can put the other person at ease, and they "may relax and [become] putty in the hands" of the dark empath.

 So since the general consensus is that dark empaths are bad news, how can we spot them in order to take note and steer clear?
 Well, when researchers surveyed 991 participants and measured their traits using the Big Five model of personality traits, they found dark empaths to be more extroverted, agreeable, and neurotic than their companions in the dark triad.
 Based on these data points, it's not hard to see how they'd relate to others more than your garden variety self-absorbed narcissist.